SeanYanxml/CoreJavaTrain/README.md

 If you are a newer of java.

-OK!You can train youself by the programme.
+OK!You can train youself by the programming.

 Sean